Square root $p$-adic $L$-functions, I: Construction of a one-variable measure: Unitary group Shimura varieties

 Let $\pi$ be a cuspidal automorphic representation of $G_V$, and write $\pi = \pi_\infty\otimes \pi_f$, where $\pi_\infty$ is an irreducible $(\fg_V,K_y)$-module and $\pi_f$ is an irreducible representation of $G_V(\af)$.
 Suppose $\pi$ contributes to the cohomology $H^0(Sh(V),\CE_{\kappa_V(\al)})$; in other words

 This is a property that depends only on $\pi_\infty$; it says precisely that $\pi_\infty$ is (depending on conventions) either isomorphic to or the contragredient of $\DD_{\kappa_V(\alpha)}$.
-In the convention of \cite{EHLS}, \begin{hyp} Assuming \eqref{pif}, $\dim H^0(Sh(V),\CE_{\kappa_V(\al)})[\pi] = 1$. \end{hyp} This will be proved in the sequel to \cite{KMSW}, and we will assume it here, although it is not strictly necessary.
+In the convention of \cite{EHLS}, \begin{hyp} Assuming \eqref{pif}, $\dim H^0(Sh(V),\CE_{\kappa_V(\al)})[\pi] = 1$. \end{hyp} This will be proved in the sequel to \cite{KMSW}, and we will assume it here; the $p$-adic $L$-function can be constructed without the assumption of Hypothesis \ref{multone} but at the cost of additional notation.
 In any case it is known by \cite{La11} that, assuming \eqref{pif}, the base change $\Pi = BC_{\CK/\QQ}(\pi)$ exists as a cuspidal cohomological automorphic representation of $GL(n)_\CK$.
 The compatible family of homomorphisms

 defined by many people (including in \cite{CHL11}, in most cases) is geometric in the sense of Fontaine-Mazur.
 In particular, the restriction of $\rho_{\pi,\ell}$ to a decomposition group at a prime dividing $\ell$ is de Rham with the Hodge numbers $(p_i(\al),q_i(\al))$ defined above.